-Trade war: What you may have missed over the weekend
+Trade war: What you missed over the weekend

 No new agreements were announced, and China warned that it would ditch a previous pledge to buy more American goods if the Trump administration goes ahead with its plan to impose tariffs on $50 billion of Chinese exports later this month.

 A Chinese government statement said the talks in Beijing "produced positive and concrete developments" but it didn't provide details.

-The US administration hasn't so far commented on the outcome of the talks.
+In a statement released early Monday, the White House said the talks focused on reducing the United States' trade deficit by selling more agricultural and energy products to China.
+US officials had also conveyed Trump's "clear goal for achieving a fair trading relationship with China," it added.

 The White House said last week the new tariffs targeting China's high-tech manufacturing industries will go into effect shortly after June 15.
 Beijing has said it will respond with tariffs on a range of American goods, including cars, aircraft and soybeans.